 Begin heating a saucepan with 1-2 inches of oil over medium-high heat on the stove top.

 A handful at a time, transfer onions from buttermilk into panko mixture (allow excess buttermilk to drip off onions first).
-Toss quickly to coat, and transfer into hot oil.
-Fry for 2-3 minutes or until lightly browned and crispy.
-Transfer to paper towels.
+Toss quickly to coat, then transfer into the hot oil.
+Fry for about 2-3 minutes, or until lightly browned and crispy.
+Transfer to a paper towel lined plate.
 Continue until all onions have been fried.

 Preheat oven to 375 degrees.
 Grease a 1.5 quart dish or 8x8 baking pan and set aside.

-Bring a gallon of salted water to a boil over high heat.
-Meanwhile, prepare an ice bath (water and ice) in a large bowl and set aside.
+Meanwhile, bring a gallon of salted water to a boil.
+Prepare an ice bath (water and ice) in a large bowl and set aside.
 Add green beans to boiling water and cook for 5 minutes.
-Drain beans and immediately place into ice bath to stop cooking.
-Once cooled, drain beans and set aside.
+Drain beans and immediately transfer to the ice bath to stop the cooking process.
+Once cooled, drain beans thoroughly and set aside.

 In a sauté pan over medium heat, add butter.
 Once melted, add diced mushrooms and cook 3-4 minutes, or until lightly browned.
 Add minced garlic and cook for 1 minute.
-Add flour and stir to coat mushrooms.
+Add flour, stir to coat mushrooms, and cook for 1 minute.
 Add chicken broth and half and half, whisking to incorporate.
 Decrease heat to medium-low.
 Add dried thyme, salt and pepper.
-Cook, stirring occasionally, until mixture thickens, about 4-5 minutes.
+Cook, stirring occasionally, until mixture thickly coats the back of a spoon, about 4-5 minutes.